Small Game Hunting Seasons

 Legal Methods and Restrictions

-August 17 through March 15 on Monday, Wednesday, Friday, and Saturday only.
+August 15 through March 18 on Wednesdays, Fridays, Saturdays, and Sundays only.

-September 2 through March 10 on National Forest Lands and Department lands (Monday, Wednesday, Friday, and Saturday only).
+September 2 through March 18 On National Forest Lands and Department lands on Wednesdays, Fridays, and Saturdays only.

 - Crows are a federally regulated migratory species; however, no HIP number is required and hunters may use unplugged shotguns to hunt them.